ahmadnagib/ql-server-configuration/README.md

 ### Key Based Authentication

-- Create an SSH key pair for "grader" user using the ssh-keygen tool from Git Bash on the local connecting machine with no passphrase.
+- Create an SSH key pair for `grader` user using the ssh-keygen tool from Git Bash on the local connecting machine with no passphrase.

     ```
     Ahmad Nagib@Ahmad MINGW64 /f/Downloads